GregoireDemoge/grpcTodo/Readme.md

 For the front-end, you can use the framework of your choice (React, Vue, or just JS).

-We strongly advise you NOT to use Svelte, even if that's what we use with FullEnrich, because there is a poorly documented bug between Vite and gRPC web.
-We obviously fixed it with FullEnrich, but this can make this needlessly hard.
+We strongly advise you NOT to use Svelte, even if that's what we use with FullEnrich.
+There is a poorly documented bug between Vite and gRPC web.
+We fixed it with FullEnrich, but this can make your test needlessly hard.

 The goal of this test is not to check if you have the JS level to do that.
-This shouldn't be an issue .
+This shouldn't be an issue.

-We expect you to never have worked with gRPC-web in the past, and the challenge is more on:
+We expect you to never have worked with gRPC-web in the past, and the challenge lies in:
 * Finding how gRPC-web works
 * Making it work on your machine